Nexus-TYF/WBMatrix/README.md

 (2019/12/17)<br>
 1. Fixed: some errors.<br>
 2. New: Add the parameters for initializing the intermediate matrix function. <br>
-inverse.h has a max times and a min times for selection.<br>
+inverse.h has the max times and min times for selection.<br>

 (2020/01/08)<br>
 1. New: Add Matrix addition function.<br>